springernature/open-source-directory/README.md

 A CLI for interacting with [Halfpipe](https://docs.halfpipe.io/).

 [cf-buildpack-update-action](https://github.com/springernature/cf-buildpack-update-action)
-A GitHub Action to allow you to scan projects for out-of-date Cloufoundry buildpacks.
+A GitHub Action to allow you to scan projects for out-of-date Cloud Foundry buildpacks.

 ## Documentation